bellodox/trucker-wiki-content/Getting-Started.md

 You can define a variety of deployment options on the command line when you run `trucker push`, or in a manifest file.
 For more information:

-* See the push section on “trucker Command Line Interface” for information about the `push` command and supplying qualifiers on the command line.
+* See the push section on "trucker Command Line Interface" for information about the `push` command and supplying qualifiers on the command line.
-* See the trucker Push and the Manifest section on “Application Manifests” for information about using an application manifest to supply deployment options.
+* See the trucker Push and the Manifest section on "Application Manifests" for information about using an application manifest to supply deployment options.

 ## An Example Transcript
 Here is an example transcript from deploying a Ruby on Rails application.
-Note that in this example, we already provisioned an ElephantSQL instance and named it “elephantpg”:
+Note that in this example, we already provisioned an ElephantSQL instance and named it "elephantpg":

 ````
 $ trucker push